Lounging along the East River Promenade. 4:00 PM. Photo: JH.

 “A fabulous life,” so I could see.

-The whole idea seemed o preposterous, yet was it?
+The whole idea seemed so preposterous, yet was it?
 He knew Truman quite needed, desperately even, to be looked after and cared for.
 But who would that someone be?
 No one I knew, and certainly not the man Lester was addressing all this to.

 The next day, the tired Terror was recovering.
 With someone supporting each arm, he was walked out to the poolside.
 Looking like a wrinkled, oversized embryo, his little pink balloon-like belly holding up his black swimtrunks, his feet barely touching the ground as if his flesh were too tender for a hard surface.
 He was set down on the chaise with care and trepidation, his small bony limbs straining.
 Ensconced he lay back, weary and battle-worn where he rested in the cloudy afternoon sun, until he was helped back up to his bed an hour later.

 On the fourth day of his convalescence, he was looking and feeling better.
 He had been anxious to return to New York, and that afternoon, accompanied by Lester, he was leaving.
-Watching their limousine roll down the driveway onto Bel Air Road, I was left with the nagging paternal questions which Truman probably elicited many times in others: would would happen when he got home?
+Watching their limousine roll down the driveway onto Bel Air Road, I was left with the nagging paternal questions which Truman probably elicited many times in others: what would happen when he got home?
 Would there be someone there?
 Or would he be alone and unable to cope with his addictions?

 |In January 1984, he was in Los Angeles again, staying with his friend Joanne Carson (the second wife of Johnny, not to be confused with the third wife, Joanna).
 He checked into Cedars Sinai in West Hollywood, diagnosed with phlebitis, which had also caused a clot on his lung.
 Treated and released, he returned to New York feeling for the first time in his life that he had a health problem over which he had no control.
 The doctors had made it clear that all those years of hard living, drugs and booze, stress and pain, had caught up.
 He was not terminally ill, but he was a dying man.